yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 > <hands-on-title>Add labels to outputs</hands-on-title>
 >
-> 1. Rename labels for all outputs to add tool name (e.g. FastQC `text_file` becomes `fastqc_text_file`)
+> 1. Rename labels for all outputs to add tool name (e.g. Falco `text_file` becomes `falco_text_file`)
-> 2. Check boxes on the left of HTML outputs of both FastQC and MultiQC in the middle pannel
+> 2. Check boxes on the left of HTML outputs of both Falco and MultiQC in the middle pannel
 > 3. Save the workflow
 > 4. Check the best practices
 {: .hands_on}